-Cost-effective alternative to car ownership - Members pay for time they reserve the vehicle and have no responsibility for the additional costs and hassles associated with car ownership, including parking, gasoline, taxes, registration, insurance, maintenance and lease payments.

-- Convenience and accessible fleet Zipcars are interspersed throughout local neighborhoods where they are parked in reserved parking spaces and garages within an easy walk of where our members live and work.
+- Cost-effective alternative to car ownership Members pay for time they reserve the vehicle and have no responsibility for the additional costs and hassles associated with car ownership, including parking, gasoline, taxes, registration, insurance, maintenance and lease payments. - Convenience and accessible fleet Zipcars are interspersed throughout local neighborhoods, colleges and corporate campuses where they are parked in reserved parking spaces and garages within an easy walk of where our members live, study and work.
 Members can book a designated vehicle online, by phone or via their mobile device, unlock the selected vehicle using a keyless entry card (called a "Zipcard"), and drive away.
-Because each Zipcar has a designated parking space, members are spared the often time-consuming undertaking of finding an available parking spot. - Freedom and control Unlike public transportation, which operates on fixed routes and schedules, we provide our members with much of the freedom associated with car ownership.
+Because each Zipcar has a designated parking space, members are spared the often timeconsuming undertaking of finding an available parking spot. - Freedom and control We provide our members with much of the freedom associated with car ownership while being complementary to public transportation options.
 Like car owners, our members can choose when and where they want to drive.
-They also have the added benefit of being able to choose, based upon the readily available Zipcars in their neighborhoods, the make, model, and type of vehicle they want to drive based on their specific needs and desires for each trip. - Responsible and sustainable living We are committed to providing our members with socially responsible, sustainable alternatives that support the global environment, their communities and city livability.
-Studies show that car sharing reduces the number of miles driven, the number of vehicles on the road and carbon emissions. - Zipcar for Universities We provide college students, faculty, staff and local residents living in or near rural and urban campuses with access to Zipcars.
-Zipcars are located on over 400 college and university campuses.
+They also have the added benefit of being able to choose, based upon the readily available Zipcars in their neighborhoods, the make, model and type of vehicle they want to drive based on their specific needs and desires for each trip. - Responsible and sustainable living We are committed to providing our members with socially responsible, sustainable options that support the global environment, their communities and city livability.
+Studies show that car sharing reduces the number of miles driven, the number of personally-owned vehicles on the road and carbon emissions. - Zipcar for Universities We provide college students, faculty, staff and local residents living in or near rural and urban campuses with access to Zipcars.
+Zipcars are located on over 500 college and university campuses.
 Our program for universities helps university administrators maximize the use of limited parking space on campus and reduce campus congestion while providing an important amenity for students, faculty, staff and local residents.
-In some cases, Zipcar is the only automobile transportation available to students, since many traditional rental car services have higher age restrictions. - Zipcar for Business and Zipcar for Government We offer special programs to businesses, federal agencies and local governments seeking to save money, meet environmental sustainability goals and reduce parking requirements.
-We offer reduced membership fees and weekday driving rates to employees of companies, federal agencies and local governments that sponsor the use of Zipcars.
-We have also partnered with residential property managers and developers who provide their commercial and residential tenants with access to Zipcar memberships and Zipcars.
+In some cases, Zipcar may be the only automobile transportation available to students, since many traditional rental car services have higher age restrictions.